jncraton/article-template/readme.md

 ## Exporing the paper for submission or publishing

-Simply run `make` from the commandline. out.docx will be created and should be appropriately formatted.
+Simply run `make` from the command line.
+A new file, out.docx, should be created and should be appropriately formatted.
 Currently APA 6th edition is the only format supported and will be used by default.